waveywaves/mirrord-kafka-debug-example/BLOG.md

 - A producer service that publishes messages to a Kafka topic
 - A consumer service that reads messages from the same topic

-**Note:** The sample application used in this guide is available at [https://github.com/waveywaves/mirrord-kakfa-debug-example](https://github.com/waveywaves/mirrord-kakfa-debug-example).
+**Note:** The sample application used in this guide is available [here](https://github.com/waveywaves/mirrord-kakfa-debug-example).
 This guide is intended to be used alongside the repository, which contains all the code and configuration files needed to follow along.

 The following architecture diagram shows the basic setup of our Kafka application in Kubernetes without mirrord.
 It illustrates how the producer sends messages to the Kafka broker, and how the consumer reads these messages in a standard deployment: